 Todd Cozzens brings to Transformation Capital more than thirty years of experience in the digital health industry that includes founding, operating, building, investing in and exiting innovative and market leading companies.
-He has a history of creating value both as an operator and as an investor co-founded Transformation Capital’s predecessor management company, Leerink Transformation Partners LLC, in 2016 and serves on the boards of four Fund I portfolio companies: Health Catalyst, PatientPing, PatientPop and LetsGetChecked (Chairman), and Kyruus (observer).
+He has a history of creating value both as an operator and as an investor co-founded Transformation Capital and its predecessor management company, Leerink Transformation Partners LLC, in 2016 and serves on the boards of two Fund I portfolio companies: PatientPop and LetsGetChecked (Chairman), and one Fund II company, SWORD.
+Todd was formerly on the board of PatientPing before its sale to Appriss in 2021 for $500M and on the board of Health Catalyst for 6 years until a year after its IPO in 2019.

 Picis was a specialty electronic medical records business that became a worldwide leader in high-acuity electronic medical records, automating operating rooms, intensive care units and emergency departments of more than 2,000 hospitals in twenty-three countries.
 Todd co-founded and provided seed capital for Picis and the company was acquired by UnitedHealth Group in 2010 as the company was preparing to file to go public.